What is your average quote turnaround time?

 Answer: Our price includes all processes required to qualify your mailing for presort discounts including address verification, recipient forward address updating, all necessary paperwork to process the mailing, and more.
 Our pricing depends on the number of records processed.
 For specific details about what is included call Diana Olm in our Mail List Processing Department at (800) 321‑3136, x248 or firstname.lastname@example.org.

 Additional services, such as eliminating duplicates in your mail list, geocoding, data enrichment, and mail list procurement are available through Ripon Printers for an additional cost.
-Contact your customer service or sales representative for more information and pricing.
+Contact your project coordinator or sales representative for more information and pricing.

 What other services do you offer in your List Processing/Addressing?